Spuffynism/viz/README.md

 ## Usage

 viz needs both a client and a server.
-The server is needed for:
+The server is needed to:
-- Authenticating with Spotify, and emit song changes from Spotify to the client
+- Authenticate with Spotify, and emit song changes from Spotify to the client
 - Or, if [SongRec](https://github.com/marin-m/SongRec) is used, to listen to the microphone and emit song changes to the client

 The client is built with [r3f](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) and runs the visualization code.